-Join David Rivers for an in-depth discussion in this video Adding emojis and symbols, part of Office 365 for Mac: OneNote Essential Training.
+Join David Rivers for an in-depth discussion in this video Adding emojis and symbols, part of OneNote for Mac Essential Training (Office 365).

 - Sometimes when you're typing out notes…you need to insert a special character or symbol,…and you look at your keyboard and it's just not there.…Well there are a number of different categories of symbols…and characters that we can insert,…but it's a little bit tricky.
 We're going to explore it now.…Let's go to our Travel section.…If you've been following along you'll have a Travel section.…We'll go to Trip to London.…Now I'm just going to click down below…as if I'm starting a new note.…And it could be anywhere.
 Maybe up here.…

 I'm gonna move this little icon representing our video file.…And under every trip I want to see a little symbol…indicating if I'm going to be traveling by air,…train, car, et cetera.…In this case it's going to be by air.…So I'm gonna insert a symbol.…If I go to the Insert tab I don't see anything there.…Even from the Insert menu I don't see anything…dealing with special characters or symbols.…If you go to the Edit menu, however, down at the bottom…you'll see Emoji & Symbols.…You'll also see the keyboard shortcut,…

 - Adding pictures, audio and video, and file attachments to notes

 - Linking notes

 - Using tabs

 - Creating tables

 2. Creating and Adding Content